Hill’s Science Diet Healthy Cuisine Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical canned dog food.

-When you consider the protein-boosting effect of the peas, wheat gluten and flaxseed, this looks like the profile of a canned product containing a modes amount of meat.
+When you consider the protein-boosting effect of the peas, wheat gluten and flaxseed, this looks like the profile of a canned product containing a modest amount of meat.

-Hill’s Science Diet Healthy Cuisine is a meat-based canned dog food using a modest amount of named meats as its main sources of animal protein, thus earning the brand 2.5 stars.
+Hill’s Science Diet Healthy Cuisine is a grain-inclusive canned dog food using a modest amount of named meats as its main source of animal protein, thus earning the brand 2.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.